Ecommerce software development company

 4. 04

-Phased go-live starting with a controlled product range or customer cohort before full launch.
-Monitoring configured for checkout failures, payment errors, inventory sync issues, and order routing problems.
+We go live in phases, starting with a controlled product range or customer cohort before full launch.
+Monitoring is configured for checkout failures, payment errors, inventory sync issues, and order routing problems.
 Post-launch optimisation covers conversion rate, search relevance, recommendation performance, and integration reliability as order volume grows.

 Frequently asked questions

 Headless commerce decouples the storefront presentation layer from the commerce backend.
-The frontend is a custom application -- typically built in Next.js -- that fetches product, cart, and checkout data from an API rather than rendering pages through Shopify's or another platform's templating system.
+The frontend is a custom application, typically built in Next.js, that fetches product, cart, and checkout data from an API rather than rendering pages through Shopify's or another platform's templating system.
 The result is a storefront with full control over performance optimisation, page structure, and content management, which typically produces significantly better Core Web Vitals scores than a theme-based storefront.
-The cost premium over a Shopify theme depends on the scope -- a headless frontend on top of an existing Shopify backend typically runs $25,000 to $60,000 depending on the number of page types and content management requirements, while a full custom headless platform (backend and frontend) sits in the $40,000 to $90,000 range.
+The cost premium over a Shopify theme depends on the scope.
+A headless frontend on top of an existing Shopify backend typically runs $25,000 to $60,000 depending on the number of page types and content management requirements.
+A full custom headless platform (backend and frontend) sits in the $40,000 to $90,000 range.

 A B2B ecommerce portal with account pricing, quote workflow, and ERP integration typically runs $35,000 to $75,000.
 A custom ecommerce platform covering catalogue, checkout, order management, and fulfilment integration runs $40,000 to $90,000.
 A multi-vendor marketplace with seller onboarding, commission management, and payout automation runs $60,000 to $120,000.
 A full ecommerce platform with AI personalisation, recommendation engine, and subscription commerce runs $100,000 to $250,000 or more depending on catalogue size, integration complexity, and the depth of the personalisation layer.
 Fixed cost is agreed before development starts.